 Creatine, for all its popularity, has also been the center of a minor controversy.
-People have claimed that the widely used supplement is a steroid – complete with the fits of the rage and hair loss – or it causes a host of health problems, including kidney and liver damage.
+People have claimed that the widely used supplement is a steroid – complete with the fits of the rage and hair loss – or it causes a host of health problems, including kidney and liver damage, and side effects like water retention.

 And yet, creatine usage hasn't really slowed down.
 So, we're left with the question: is creatine safe?